mvolkmann/blog/src/content-security-policy.md

 - `Content-Security-Policy: default-src 'self' demo.com *.demo.com`

-  This specifies that by default all resources must come from the same domain as this request, or `demo.com`, or any domain that ends in `demo.com`.
+  This header specifies that by default all resources must come from the same domain as this request, `demo.com`, or any domain that ends in `demo.com`.

 - `Content-Security-Policy: default-src 'self'; img-src *; media-src my-media.org; script-src https://coder.io`

-  This specifies that images can come from anywhere, audio and video can come from `my-media.org`, scripts can come from `coder.io` only using HTTPS, and all other resources must come from the same domain as this request.
+  This header specifies that images can come from anywhere, audio and video can come from `my-media.org`, scripts can come from `coder.io` only if HTTPS is used, and all other resources must come from the same domain as this request.

 ## Reporting